Indian reserve: Housing loans

 While the act was intended to protect the Indian holdings, the limitations make it difficult for the reserves and their residents to obtain financing for development and construction, or renovation.
 To answer this need, Canada Mortgage and Housing Corporation (CMHC) has created an on-reserve housing loan program.
 Members of bands may enter into a trust agreement with CMHC, and lenders can receive loans to build or repair houses.
 In other programs, loans to residents of reserves are guaranteed by the federal government.

 Provinces and municipalities may expropriate reserve land if specifically authorized by a provincial or federal law.
 Few reserves have any economic advantages, such as resource revenues.
 The revenues of those reserves that do are held in trust by the minister of Crown–Indigenous Relations and Northern Affairs Canada.
 Reserve lands and the personal property of bands and resident band members are exempt from all forms of taxation except local taxation.

 Corporations owned by members of First Nations are not exempt, however.
 This exemption has allowed band members operating in proprietorships or partnerships to sell heavily taxed goods, such as cigarettes, on their reserves at prices considerably lower than those at stores off the reserves.
 Most reserves are self-governed, within the limits already described, under guidelines established by the Indian Act.

 Due to treaty settlements, some Indian reserves are now incorporated as villages, such as Gitlaxt'aamiks, British Columbia, which like other Nisga'a reserves was relieved of that status by the Nisga'a Treaty.
-Similarly, the Indian reserves of the Sechelt Indian Band are now Indian government districts.
+Similarly, the Indian reserves of the shíshálh Nation are now Indian government districts, the shíshálh Nation Government District.